How to Get Your Finances Ready for Home Buying

 8. Prepare Your Documents Early.

-You can ask lenders for a checklist of information you may need to provide for a loan, but most lenders will ask for common documentation relating to employment history and proof of income.
+You can ask lenders for a checklist of information you may need to provide when you’re applying for a loan, but most lenders will ask for common documentation relating to employment history and proof of income.
 Here are some examples of what you could be asked to provide:

 • Current pay stubs